Pearlitic/pearlitic.github.io/WSE_guide.md

 Note that some skills come with something like ""Passive: ""+XX% some stat"", these are actually treated like passive skills and are included in the stat window.
 However, when in doubt, just ask in your class Discord channel!

+[Here](https://github.com/Pearlitic/pearlitic.github.io/blob/main/%25/class_data.md) is a table of "on-hit/hidden" values used by [SuckHard's WSE optimizer](https://brendonmay.github.io/wseCalculator/) for each class.
+You may or may not choose to use them.
+In my opinion a few classes are a bit on the liberal side on applying IED into WSE optimization.
+I tend to optimize my WSE on the conservative side.

 List of sources I can think of:

 - Gear Stat (not potential, the base stats. e.g. CRA has 5% IED on the armor)